 The Company sells its wholesale merchandise primarily to major department stores, specialty stores, and third-party digital partners around the world, and extends credit based on an evaluation of each customer's financial capacity and condition, usually without requiring collateral.
 In the Company's wholesale business, concentration of credit risk is relatively limited due to the large number of customers and their dispersion across many geographic areas.
 However, the Company has three key wholesale customers that generate significant sales volume.
-During Fiscal 2024, the Company's sales to its three largest wholesale customers accounted for approximately 13% of total net revenues.
+During Fiscal 2024, the Company's sales to these three customers accounted for approximately 13% of total net revenues.
 Substantially all of the Company's sales to its three largest wholesale customers related to its North America segment.
-As of June 29, 2024, these three key wholesale customers accounted for approximately 22% of total gross accounts receivable.
+As of September 28, 2024 December 28, 2024, these three wholesale customers accounted for approximately 28% 22% of total gross accounts receivable.